 Upcoming Events

-- January 13, 2026 – Morningstar Therapy Dogs monthly meeting.
-More information coming soon.
+• March 10, 2026 – Morningstar Therapy Dogs monthly meeting.
+See information on left.

 Reading to Rover at the Montrose Public Library